kenphused-About-AI/jira-mcp-server/README.md

 - This server uses Jira REST API v3
 - If you encounter API deprecation warnings, the server may need updates

-## Security Notes
+## Security Best Practices

+### Input Validation

+All MCP tool arguments are validated and sanitized before use:

+- ✅ **JQL Sanitization**: Jira Query Language input is validated to prevent injection attacks via `sanitize_jql()` function
+- ✅ **Project Key Validation**: All project keys are validated using `sanitize_project_key()`
+- ✅ **Issue Key Validation**: Issue identifiers are validated using `sanitize_issue_key()` to ensure proper format
+- ✅ **Endpoint Sanitization**: API endpoints are sanitized to prevent path traversal attacks
+- ✅ **Content Sanitization**: All content passed to APIs is validated

+### Credential Management

-- **Never commit API tokens** to version control
+- **Never commit credentials**: Never commit `.env`, `credentials.json`, or any file containing API tokens to version control
-- Use environment variables for sensitive data
+- **Use environment variables**: Store sensitive data in environment variables, not in code
-- Consider using a secrets manager for production deployments
-- Regularly rotate your API tokens
+- **Rotate tokens regularly**: Regularly rotate your Jira API tokens (recommended: every 30-90 days)
+- **Limit permissions**: Use Jira API tokens with minimal required permissions
+- **Use secrets manager**: For production deployments, use a secrets manager (AWS Secrets Manager, HashiCorp Vault, etc.)

+### Runtime Security

+- **HTTPS enforcement**: The server enforces HTTPS for all requests (validation in `config.py`)
+- **No credential logging**: Credentials are never logged (URL sanitization removes any embedded credentials)
+- **Timeout protection**: All HTTP requests include a 30-second timeout to prevent hanging
+- **Connection pooling**: HTTPClient with connection pooling for secure and efficient requests
+- **Async operations**: Properly managed async operations to prevent resource exhaustion

+### Developer Security

+- **Development environment**: Create a `.env` file for local development with a dedicated test token
+- **Pre-commit hooks**: Verify no credentials are committed using hooks
+- **Dependency management**: Use `uv sync` to manage dependencies with proper Pinning
+- **Code review**: All changes reviewed for security implications before merge

+### Security Features

+The server implements:

+- **Comprehensive input validation** across all API endpoints
+- **Automatic credential sanitization** for logging
+- **HTTPS enforcement** for all Jira server communications
+- **Request timeout protection** preventing denial of service
+- **Connection pooling** with secure defaults
+- **Proper error handling** that doesn't leak sensitive information

+**For production deployments**, we recommend:
+- Using dedicated Jira service accounts with minimal permissions
+- Implementing network-level security (firewalls, VPNs)
+- Monitoring for unusual API usage patterns
+- Regularly audit access logs

 ## Recent Improvements

-### Version 0.3.0 (Latest)
-- **🚀 Performance**: Replaced curl subprocess with aiohttp for true async HTTP
-- **🔒 Security**: Added input sanitization to prevent command injection
-- **⚡ Connection Pooling**: Reuses HTTP connections for 3-5x faster requests
-- **⏱️ Timeouts**: Added 30-second request timeout to prevent hanging
-- **🛡️ Credential Protection**: Credentials no longer exposed in process arguments
-- **✅ Enhanced Testing**: Updated test suite for aiohttp implementation

-### Version 0.2.0
-- **Fixed Jira API v3 Compatibility**: Description and comment fields now use Atlassian Document Format (ADF)
-- **Enhanced Error Handling**: Proper HTTP status code checking and detailed error messages
-- **Input Validation**: TypedDict-based validation for all tool arguments
-- **Comprehensive Logging**: Structured logging for debugging and monitoring
-- **Unit Tests**: Full test suite with pytest covering all major functionality
-- **Code Quality**: Added mypy type checking and ruff linting configuration

 ## Comparison with Node.js Version